w3f/General-Grants-Program/grants/speculative/Ultrain_Polkadot_Bridge.md

     * Issue UGAS in Polka format, which is UGAS' reflection in Polkadot;
     * Function Test

+* Deliverables
+    * Provide below actions.
+        * lock_collateral, banker can lock collateral in Polkadot.
+        * redeem_ugas, customer can burn their PolkaUGAS by this action.
+        * get_who_redeem_ugas, the banker can call this function to get who redeem ugas.
+        * prove_ultrain_action, the banker can provide proof to polkadot module for Ultrain action, like release UGAS.
+        * unlock_collateral, the banker can get back collateral.

+* Documentation
+    * Function specification

 ### Milestone 2: 4 Weeks

 * Build the Parachain for Polkadot, which maintains the genesis block info and committee members of Ultrain.
+    * We'll provide Docker container for users
     * Function Test

 * Documentation: